 Benchmark Results

-These figures come from community testing on the M4 base chip (10-core GPU, 120 GB/s) with Ollama via GGUF, consistent with reports across r/LocalLLaMA and like2byte.com:
+These figures are estimates for the M4 base chip (10-core GPU, 120 GB/s) with Ollama via GGUF, scaled from community reports across r/LocalLLaMA and like2byte.com:

 | Model | RAM Used | Tokens/sec | Best For |